 A Workflow Cycle is very similar to a Periodic Processing Cell

 but instead of a special place where the team physically gathers,

-the team instead works independently, and then delivers their expected results
+the team instead works independently, and then delivers their expected results using agreed-upon pathways.

 (a pathway might be electronic - like email, or physical - like a file folder)

 to commit to completing their mutually-reliant-upon-each-other deliverables at agreed-upon times, on an agreed-upon schedule, which had better show up at the expected time using the expected delivery method.

 Pretty much any process that could be handled using a Periodic Processing Cell could optionally also be handled using a Work Flow Cycle.

 Periodic Processing Cells are better for things that might sometimes benefit from verbal interaction (such as approvals required from multiple managers).

 Workflow Cycles are better for things that require a substantial amount of independent thinking (such as design, drafting, proposal preparation, etc.)

 It might help to think of how a bus runs on a preset route, but only at preset known times